HemanthGorre/biomed-prototype/README.md

-# Biomedical Data Science Platform Prototype
+# Data Science Platform Prototype
+This is a prototype in work

 ## Features